 It’s made super easy using frozen corn and some fresh lump crab meat.
 Fresh ginger adds in another delicious element of flavor to this soup.

 I love adding oyster crackers to my chowder, but that’s certainly optional.
-I’ve included Weight Watchers Points at the top of this post.
-Each serving (4 servings total) will count as 4 Weight Watchers Points.
-The oyster crackers should be counted as extra points.
+If you happen to be following the Weight Watchers WW plan, you will find a link to the WW Points on the recipe card below.
+The oyster crackers would be counted as extra points.

 Corn and Crab Chowder